Standards & instruments

 STANDARD 1.
 Vision-Mission

-The institution has clearly articulated and disseminated the vision and mission statements that reflect its educational philosophy, core values, and goals to key stakeholders.
+The institution has clearly articulated and disseminated its vision and mission statements to key stakeholders, which reflect its educational philosophy, core values, and goals.

 STANDARD 2.
 Leadership and Management

-The institution practices responsible management and models leadership that results in effective and efficient operations.
+The institution practices responsible management and models leadership that results in an effective and efficient running of the institution.

 STANDARD 3.
 Strategic Management

-A strategic planning activity participated in by key stakeholders is periodically conducted to formulate, implement and evaluate plans and programs toward achieving the institution’s vision, mission, and goals.
+A strategic planning activity participated in by key stakeholders is periodically conducted to formulate, implement, and evaluate plans, programs, and activities toward achieving the institution’s vision, mission, and goals.

 STANDARD 4.
 Policy Formulation and Implementation